Increase your island’s functionality by making it multi-level

 Considering their popularity and prevalence in today’s homes, it comes as no surprise that kitchen islands are a “must have” kitchen feature for a majority of homeowners.
 Kitchen islands add functionality by providing additional dining space, more storage and an entirely new area with which to prepare food.
 They also add to a kitchen’s form, giving a space a central focal point and adding character to a design scheme.

 If you can believe it however, there is yet another way to add even more value to this dynamic kitchen feature: make it a multi-tiered kitchen island!
+Multi level kitchen island design my sound a little scary, but it’s so functional and so simple!
 By including 2 or more height levels, the multi-tiered kitchen island is all about increasing and customising functionality.
 Here are some tips for creating the right multi-tiered kitchen island for you:

 Aim high for extra social seating

 Kitchen islands with dining space can be used in more ways than one.
 The kitchen island has long been a hotspot for kitchen socialising, so optimise it further by increasing its height to accommodate high stools, or bar chairs.
 Whether you’re chatting with your child after school, or cooking for a crowd, a kitchen island with extra seating inspires quality hangout time.